 In all, he spent three years in the Navy and 20 months in the South Pacific before receiving his honorable discharge in February 1946 with the rank of seaman first class.
 Upon his return home, he secured a job at the Mount Pleasant Implement Store.

-When he was about 31 years of age, circa 1956, Clyde married 22-year-old Annette Theresa Habina (July 3, 1934-2014), daughter of John K. and Angela (Kozerak) Habina of Morrell, near Connellsville.
+When he was about 31 years of age, on June 2, 1956, Clyde married 22-year-old Annette Theresa Habina (July 3, 1934-2014), daughter of John K. and Angela (Kozerak) Habina of Morrell, near Connellsville.
 News of their engagement was published in the Daily Courier.
 At the time, she worked for Royal Bakery Shop located on West Crawford Avenue.

 The couple produced these four children -- Anjela "Anjie" Hamilton, James Clyde "Beaver" Welsh Jr., Carlotta Ann "Carrie" Welsh and Lon David "Duffy" Welsh.